Intel® Optimized Technology Preview for High Performance Conjugate Gradient Benchmark

 Q – Where can I download the Intel Optimized High Performance Conjugate Gradient Benchmark?

-A – starting since the MKL version 11.3 update 1, the Intel Optimized High Performance Conjugate Gradient Benchmark is included in Intel MKL Benchmarks package.
+A – Starting from MKL version 11.3 update 1, the Intel Optimized High Performance Conjugate Gradient Benchmark is included in Intel MKL Benchmarks package.
 Please visit this KB article Intel® Math Kernel Library Benchmarks (Intel® MKL Benchmarks) to take the HPCG package from there.

 Q – What is the password of the archived package?